 The finale races of the race series, the DNRT, ACNN, DRDO, and international championships, will not bring an end to all the motorsport fun at the end of the year.
 After all, Circuit Park Zandvoort and the foundation DNRT organise the Winter Endurance Championships in in the winter.
 Many races for less money.
 The championship traditionally kicks off with the Zandvoort 500.

 Back in the nineties, racing drivers didn’t race in the winter.
 Nowadays, the Winter Endurance Championship is a must for drivers who want to race in the winter.
 The races take place in November, January, and March.
-Many well-known racing drivers from the national championships, DNRT, ACNN, DRDO, and international championships, see the Winter Endurance Championship as the ideal preparation for the new racing season.
+Many well-known racing drivers from the national championships, DNRT, ACNN, DRDO, and international championships, like the TCR and GT4, see the Winter Endurance Championship as the ideal preparation for the new racing season.

-The Winter Endurance Championship exists out of at least three one-day meetings.
-After the Zandvoort 500 (500km) follows the RECO New Year Race (At least 4 hours and mostly driving in the dark), and finally the season ends with the FEBO Final 4 .
+The Winter Endurance Championship exists out of three one-day meetings.
+After the Zandvoort 500 (500km) follows the New Year Race (At least 4 hours and mostly driving in the dark), and finally the season ends with the Final 4 .